The Metrics of Quality Culture

 Careful thought and consideration should be exercised when determining what to measure, how often to measure, how to interpret and communicate the data, and what the expectation is for using the data to drive positive change.

 When choosing a metric, it is important that the architects of the metric are aware of unintended consequences that may inadvertently drive negative behavior.
 Management attempting to incentivize achievement of the goal such as offering a financial award if the goal is achieved, may lead to inappropriate behaviors that do not address the real issue.

 People understand the importance of their jobs and respect each other and their management.
-This culture welcomes inspections and views these inspections as another tool to use in their continual improvement initiatives.
-Metrics that could potentially be used to measure a healthy quality culture include a small employee turnover, deviations that identify a root cause other than human error, and pride in the performance of their jobs.
+This culture views these inspections as a tool in their continual improvement initiatives.
+Metrics used to measure a healthy quality culture include a small employee turnover, deviations that identify a root cause other than human error, and employee pride in their performance.

 The metrics chosen must be meaningful and written to provide a clear analysis of ongoing activities.

 When establishing a metrics program, companies should evaluate numerous data input points including, but not limited to, product-quality attributes, manufacturing site performance, people metrics, and quality-system metrics.
-For product-quality metrics, companies should consider reporting on batch-specific data such as trending drug product, drug substance, and stability test results against complaint rates.
+For product-quality metrics, companies should consider reporting on batch-specific data.
+Most importantly, this includes trending drug product, drug substance, and stability test results against complaint rates.

-Each company should determine which metrics to track based on their operations, number of facilities they operate and where they are located, what types of products they manufacture, and what type of culture exists in their places of business.
+Each company should determine which metrics to track based on their operations, number of facilities they operate and where they are located.
+Above all, what types of products they manufacture and the existing culture is foundational.

 The metrics chosen must be meaningful and written to provide a clear analysis of ongoing activities.
-It is important for operations and quality to agree on the metrics and how to report them to management to avoid overreaction to the data.
+It is important for operations and quality to agree on how to report them to management to avoid overreaction to the data.
 It is not sufficient to simply report the data.
 The interpretation of the data is of crucial importance because it may include a root-cause analysis of its own.